ayushshivam48/Syllabus/Software Engineering and Modelling.md

 - Quality Control - Detect defects via testing and inspections.

 ### Related Processes:
-- Defect Prevention
+- Defect Prevention : A measure to ensure that defects being detected so far, should not appear or occur again.
-- Process Improvement
+- Process Improvement : A systematic approach to identify, evaluate, and enhance existing software development processes.
-- Root Cause Analysis
+- Root Cause Analysis : A systematic approach to identify the underlying reasons for defects or failures, rather than just addressing surface-level symptoms.

 ## 10. Quality Management System (QMS) Structure and Pillars of QMS

 ### QMS Structure:
-- Organizational Structure
+- Organizational Structure : It defines how activities like task allocation, coordination, and supervision are directed towards achieving quality objectives.
-- Defined Processes
+- Defined Processes : It outline how tasks are performed, what documents are used, and who is responsible for them.
-- Roles and Responsibilities
+- Roles and Responsibilities : They are structured to ensure consistent quality throughout the development lifecycle.
-- Quality Policies and Objectives
+- Quality Policies and Objectives : Quality policies establish the overarching commitment to quality, while quality objectives are specific, measurable goals that guide the implementation of those policies.
-- Measurement and Improvement Mechanisms
+- Measurement and Improvement Mechanisms : Crucial for ensuring the consistent delivery of high-quality software.

 ### Pillars of QMS:
-1. Customer Focus
+1. Customer Focus : It ensures that your customer receives the benefit of a product or service you are offering.
-2. Leadership
+2. Leadership : It provides direction, motivation, and guidance to the organization's quality improvement efforts.
-3. Engagement of People
+3. Engagement of People : The most valuable asset of any organization consists of competent and engaged people.
-4. Process Approach
+4. Process Approach : It focuses on managing activities as interconnected processes, ensuring consistency and efficiency in delivering software products.
-5. Continuous Improvement
+5. Continuous Improvement : It involves a proactive and ongoing effort to enhance the quality of products, services, or processes, often through incremental changes.
-6. Evidence-Based Decision Making
+6. Evidence-Based Decision Making : It ensuring decisions are informed by data and analysis rather than guesswork.
-7. Relationship Management
+7. Relationship Management : It focuses on effectively managing relationships with stakeholders to ensure sustainable success and achieve quality objectives.

 ## 11. Important Aspects of Quality Management

-1. Customer Satisfaction
+1. Customer Satisfaction : Extent to which a software product or service meets or exceeds customer expectations.
-2. Defect Density
+2. Defect Density : It measures the quality of a software product by quantifying the number of defects found relative to its size, typically expressed as defects per unit of code (e.g., per thousand lines of code).
-3. Process Maturity
+3. Process Maturity : The level of development and growth of an organization's software development processes.
-4. Compliance with Standards (ISO, CMMI)
+4. Compliance with Standards (ISO, CMMI) : It ensures that software development, deployment, and usage adhere to relevant laws, regulations, standards, and ethical principles.
-5. Team Skill and Training
+5. Team Skill and Training : Training programs should focus on both technical skills (programming, testing, debugging) and soft skills (communication, leadership, collaboration) to enhance team performance.
-6. Tools and Automation
+6. Tools and Automation : Software programs that automate manual and repetitive tasks in software development, saving time and resources while improving efficiency and quality.
-7. Monitoring and Auditing
+7. Monitoring and Auditing : Monitoring involves continuously observing system performance, while auditing is a periodic, comprehensive evaluation of software, processes, and practices against established standards and requirements.

 ## Summary Table